jsiek/home/index.md

   on Intersection Types and Related Systems (ITRS) 2021.

 # Classic Papers (in chronological order)

+The full list is available on Google Scholar and DBLP.

 * [The Matrix Template Library: A generic programming approach to high performance linear algebra](./The_Matrix_Template_Library_A_Generic_Pr.pdf), ISCOPE 1998.
 * [The generic graph component library](https://dl.acm.org/doi/10.1145/320384.320428), OOPSLA 1999.